 Treasurer

-In 2017 I retired from my role in finance and moved to Stamford.
-I wanted to be involved with a charity and heard about Dementia Support South Lincs.
-As my mother had dementia in her later years Dementia Support South Lincs was the obvious choice.
+I wanted to be involved with a charity and chose Dementia Support South Lincs as my mother suffered from dementia in her later years.

 Kay Bunn